Author's note: this article was updated in 2025 with new links, pictures, and video.

-While you certainly could use this to rack the slide in a self-defense situation, if you carry with a loaded chamber and safety on, you won't need to.
-Instead, the point of this is to enable people with arthritis, low grip strength, or other physical ailments to rack the slide from hammer down position after cleaning it.
+While you certainly could use this to rack the slide in a self-defense situation, you shouldn't need to do that if you carry your gun with a loaded chamber and the safety on.
+Instead, the point of this is to enable people with arthritis, low grip strength, or other physical ailments to rack the slide from the "hammer down" position after disassembly and reassembly, or to clear jams.
+In other words, this is meant to be used at home in a non-stress situation, because it is a tool, like your cleaning kit.

 That was two days ago.
 Today I received it in the mail.
 I give McAninch massive points for quick shipping, as I am the impatient sort.

-As it turns out, I (and all of the other reviewers) have been using the Handi-Racker improperly.
-As McAninch explained over the phone, the Handi-Racker is meant to be placed against a wall or a table, with the operator's hand simply holding the plastic in place on top of the gun.
+As shown in the pictures at the top of this article, the Handi-Racker is meant to be placed against a wall or a table with the operator's hand simply holding the plastic in place on top of the gun.
 This affords the following benefits:

 - No one's hands or fingers go in front of the muzzle.